enqueuer-land/enqueuer/docs/README.md

 You'd get this printed out to the console:

-    [ 'task', 'elapsedTime' ]
+    [ 'task', 'elapsedTime', 'executedHooks' ]

 #### fields

-Every hook object has 3 properties:
+Every hook object has 4 properties:

 **script**
 Javascript code snippet executed when the event is triggered.
 Yeah, I mean it.
 See it [it](https://github.com/enqueuer-land/enqueuer/blob/master/examples/crypto-require.yml) by yourself.
 Be careful, with great power comes great responsibility.

+**debug**
+A boolean value that prints to the console the available arguments and their respective values.

 **store**
 Data to be persisted across tasks.

 **assertions**
 Array of assertions.
-Run "'$ nqr -t'" to see available ones.
+Run `$ nqr -t` to see available ones.
 Consider looking at [this](https://github.com/enqueuer-land/enqueuer/blob/master/examples/assertions.yml) test example.
 Of course, just like almost everything else in enqueuer world, you can extend this available list using some plugin.
 You can [check them out](#plugins_list) or even [write your own](https://github.com/enqueuer-land/plugin-scaffold).